Opening a wicker repair shop

 The lower retail shop looked very professional for a wicker repair shop and yet, I could go upstairs whenever I wanted.
 I could even go up there for a nap over lunchtime if I was so inclined.

-I had a wonderfully cheerful oldfashioned shopkeeper’s bell on the door, (hubby hated it), so I could hear any time someone opened the door and could quickly run down the stairs to assist them.
+I had a wonderfully cheerful old-fashioned shopkeeper’s bell on the door, which hubby hated, so I could hear any time someone opened the door and could quickly run down the stairs to assist them.

 small-town-mn-Andersen-cover

-Then one day in 1998, I was doing some chair caning and gazing out the front window, when I noticed a guy walking down the street packing a bunch of camera equipment.
+Then, one day in 1998, I was doing some client chair caning and gazing out the big front window, when I noticed a guy walking down the street packing a bunch of camera equipment on his back and carrying in his hands.

 small-town-mn-zumbro-falls-main-street